Imaginative play is the inspiration behind Another World Costumes.

-It began in response to a request from my eldest child’s reception teacher for some bright and sparkly superhero capes for use in imaginative play sessions during their ‘superhero week’ at school.
+It began in response to a request from my eldest child’s reception teacher.
+The teacher was looking for some bright and sparkly superhero capes.
+The capes were for the children to wear in their imaginative play sessions during their ‘superhero week’ at school.

 “Logic will get you from A to Z; imagination will get you everywhere.”

 As a parent, I’d always recognised how much my children enjoyed imaginative play at home.
 They enjoyed making making pretend pizza and fairy cakes using playdough, creating a Jurassic world in their sandpit and being explorers in the jungle of rhubarb on the allotment!